MarkBlumenthal/ENQODE/Part3/score-widget/README.md

 cd Part3
 cd score-widget

-Install the Vue CLI (if not already installed):

-npm install -g @vue/cli
 Install project dependencies:
 npm install
-Install Vuetify (if not already installed):

-vue add vuetify
-Select the default preset during setup.
-Choose Vuetify 3 - Vite (preview) (do not install the Vuetify 3 nightly build).
 Run the project:
 npm run dev

 Open your browser and navigate to the local development server:

 http://localhost:5173/